sal55/langs/Mosaic/readme.md

 ### Building Executables

-You will need the compiler mm.exe.
+You will need the compiler bb.exe.
 Given an example program such as hello.m, build as follows:

     bb hello